Committee on the Rights of the Child: Qatar

 “The Committee reminds the State party of the indivisibility and interdependence of all the rights enshrined in the Convention and emphasizes the importance of all the recommendations contained in the present concluding observations.
 The Committee would like to draw the State party’s attention to the recommendations concerning the following areas, in respect of which urgent measures must be taken: the definition of the child in relation to child marriage (para.
 12), non-discrimination (paras.
-14 and 16), nationality (para.20), corporal punishment (para.22), children in situation of migration (para.
-34) and administration of juvenile justice (para.
+14 and 16), nationality (para.
+20), corporal punishment (para.
+22), children in situations of migration (para.
+34) and the administration of juvenile justice (para.
 37).”

-“The Committee remains deeply concerned that corporal punishment is lawful and widely used in the home, alternative care settings, day care, schools and as a sentence for crime.
+“The Committee remains deeply concerned that corporal punishment is lawful and widely used in the home, alternative care settings, day care, schools and as a penal sentence.

-(a) Explicitly prohibit in the Children’s Bill corporal punishment in all settings, including at home, at schools and in the justice system, without any exception;
+(a) Explicitly prohibit in the bill on the rights of the child corporal punishment in all settings, including at home, at schools and in the justice system, without any exception;

 (b) Ensure that the prohibition of corporal punishment is adequately monitored and enforced and that offenders are brought before the competent administrative and judicial authorities;

-(c) Promote positive, non-violent and participatory forms of child-rearing and discipline at home, strengthen training for teachers and other professionals working with and for children on positive discipline and ensure that behaviour management guidelines are part of the all service training programmes;
+(c) Promote positive, non-violent and participatory forms of child-rearing and discipline at home, strengthen training on positive discipline for teachers and other professionals working with and for children and ensure that behaviour management guidelines are part of all-service training programmes;

 (d) Establish a complaints mechanism so that children can safely and confidentially report persons who use corporal punishment;